 - 1.8 Uniforms: Players should be in uniform.
 Players should be discouraged from wearing jewelry.
 Coaches will be responsible for ensuring players wear their complete uniform.
 Failure to wear a complete uniform will not result in ejection of a player, except all players must wear their shirt and pants.
-No shorts will be allowed in any game under any circumstances.
-Any player wearing shorts will not be allowed to play in the game until she changes into her softball pants.
-(Pants are required for safety during sliding). - 1.9 Safety Equipment: Catchers and anyone warming up a pitcher must wear the provided catchers helmet, shin guards and chest protector.
+No shorts or skirt will be allowed in any game under any circumstances.
+Any player wearing shorts or skirt will not be allowed to play in the game until she changes into her softball pants.
+(Pants are required for safety during sliding).

+1.9 Safety Equipment: Catchers and anyone warming up a pitcher must wear the - 1.9 Safety Equipment: Catchers and anyone warming up a pitcher must wear the provided catchers helmet, shin guards and chest protector.
 Catchers should be instructed to kneel with both knees up off the ground to prevent exposing their thighs.
 Batters, base runners and girls in the on deck circle must wear a batting helmet and only the batter and on deck hitter are allowed to swing bats.
 Pitchers must wear a facemask while pitching in games.
-All infielders must wear a facemask. - 1.10 Courtesy Runners: To encourage faster games, courtesy runners for catchers on base are allowed and encouraged after the second out.
-The courtesy runner shall be the girl making the last out. - 1.11 Catcher Backups: In Ponytail Only: A defensive team coach may back up the catcher.
+All infielders must wear a facemask.
+Facemasks are optional but encouraged for outfielders. - 1.10 Courtesy Runners: To encourage faster games, courtesy runners for the next inning's catcher if on base are allowed and encouraged after the second out.
+The courtesy runner shall be the girl making the last out. - 1.11 Catcher Backups: In Sprites and Ponytail: A defensive team coach may back up the catcher.
 (This is to speed up the games by having someone throw pitches not caught by the catcher back to the pitcher).
-That person must remain silent once the pitcher steps on the rubber to go into her wind up and remain that way until the end of the play, except if there's a safety concern. - 1.12 Bats: All bats used at games and practices must be ASA approved.
+That person must remain silent once the player-pitcher (Ponytail only) steps on the rubber to go into her wind up and remain that way until the end of the play, except if there's a safety concern. - 1.12 Bats: All bats used at games and practices must be ASA approved.

-1.13 Balls: In Ponytail: 11" soft yellow ball
+1.13 Balls:

-In Minors: 11" hard yellow ball.
+In Sprites: 10" soft yellow ball In Ponytail: 11" soft yellow ball In Minors: 11" hard yellow ball.
 In Majors: 12" hard yellow ball.